Best Amazon Prime Early Access Sale speaker deals

 When does the Amazon Prime Early Access Sale start?

-The sales event kicks off at 12:00 a.m.
-Pacific time on Tuesday, October 11 and wraps up on Wednesday, October 12.
-You don’t need to wait for the sale to grab the speaker deals listed above.
+The sales event kicked off at 12:00 a.m.
+Pacific time on Tuesday, October 11, and it wraps up today, October 12.

 What’s required to participate in the Prime Early Access Sale?